I’m Preparing for Failure as a Parent

 You could dress your kid in a hip outfit for 2nd grade pictures and play the Beatles in the house.
 Build a Pixies playlist for their first MP3 player and expose them to the history of classic cinema.
 And they will repay you by worshiping Justin Beieber.

 You can try to be ‘cool parents’.
 Not hide your tattoos.
 Even tell your kid that when they are older they can have their own.
-You are going to make sure that they don’t have any hang-ups man; it’s going to be open and cool at the crib.
+You are going to make sure that they don’t have any hang-ups, man.
+It’s going to be an open and cool house, but you'll call it the crib.
 You talk the groovy youth lingo and hang out watching PG-13 movies.
 And they are only 12!
 You did good right?
 Right?

+No!
+If you're lucky all you've done is create ironic rebellion.
 I hate to break it to you but you just created resurgence in the careers of Michael Bolton and Barry Manilow.
-Enjoy that wedding in Branson when your daughter marries into that uptight, rural family…man.
+Enjoy that wedding in Branson when your daughter marries into an uptight, rural family…man.
 Hope you have a good time at the reception in their tastefully decorated home that doesn’t smell at all like patchouli oil.
 Sell outs, they don’t even have a compost pile.

 [WATCH OUT FOR SOME 'F' BOMBS IF YOU WATCH THIS-IT'S STILL VERY FUNNY]

 What will I do today that will create an anxiety freak-out when my son or daughter is in college?
 I don’t know, maybe it's because I didn’t do something.
 Or they misunderstood something.